Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Experiments

 Before presenting results on seq-to-seq generation tasks, we highlight the importance of the hyperparameter $\tilde{\delta}$, which controls the stochasticity of the denoising process.
-To illustrate its impact, we evaluate generation quality on an unconditional generation task using different values of $\tilde{\delta}$.
-Specifically, we use the \textbf{ROCStories} dataset and assess performance using three metrics: \textbf{perplexity} (to estimate average text quality), \textbf{diversity} (to measure lexical variety), and the \textbf{MAUVE Score} \cite{mauve} (to evaluate the overall similarity of generated texts to the reference distribution).
+To illustrate its impact, we evaluate generation quality on an \textit{unconditional} generation task using different values of $\tilde{\delta}$.
+Specifically, we use the \textbf{ROCStories} dataset and assess performance using three metrics: generative \textbf{perplexity} (to estimate average text quality), \textbf{diversity} (to measure lexical variety) \citep{su2022a}, and the \textbf{MAUVE Score} \citep{mauve} (to evaluate the overall similarity of generated texts to the reference distribution).
+When calculating MAUVE, we generate 1,000 texts five times with different seeds and compare them with 1,000 randomly sampled reference texts.
+We then average the results.

 Figure~\ref{fig:varying_delta} shows the results for a model trained with $\delta = 1$.
-We observe that lower values of $\tilde{\delta}$ lead to better perplexity scores but almost-zero diversity.
+We observe that lower values of $\tilde{\delta}$ lead to better perplexity scores but lower diversity.
 In other words, reduced stochasticity improves the quality of individual texts but decreases their uniqueness.
 This trade-off is actually desirable for sequence-to-sequence tasks, where diversity typically arises naturally from the varying input conditions.
-Based on this insight, we set $\tilde{\delta} = 0.25$ for all sequence-to-sequence experiments.
+In Appendix \ref{sec:seq2seq_delta}, we justify this insight by grid-searching the best $\tilde{\delta}$ value.
+As a result, we set $\tilde{\delta} = 0.1$ for all sequence-to-sequence experiments.

 In contrast, for unconditional generation, the optimal value of $\tilde{\delta}$ is slightly higher than the one used during training, as indicated by the MAUVE Score.
 At this point, the generated texts exhibit sufficient diversity while maintaining acceptable perplexity.
 These findings show that $\tilde{\delta}$ has a strong influence on the generation process and should be tuned carefully depending on the target task.